Zag-Research/Zag-Smalltalk/Documentation/Memory Management.md

 The low 6 bits of the hash field for an element are the log2 of the size of the total array and allow accessing its header.

 The two advantages of arrays of objects are:
-1. (small) space saving, since we save an indirect pointer, but this can be a 25% saving for, e.g., `Point` or `Association`
+1. (small) space saving, since we save an indirect pointer, but this can be a 25% saving for, e.g., `Point`
 2. significantly better cache locality for `do:` or `collect:`

 The disadvantages relate to garbage collection: